A Level Geography

 Paper 2 – Human Geography and Fieldwork:

-Continues from Year 1 and adds depth through:
+Includes Changing Places from Year 1 and introduces:

-• NEA (Non-Exam Assessment): A 3,000–4,000-word independent investigation based on fieldwork – a chance to explore a topic of personal interest in depth
+NEA (Non-Exam Assessment): A 3,000–4,000-word independent investigation based on fieldwork – a chance for you to explore a topic of personal interest in depth

 Geography in Action – Guest Lecture Series: Talks from university lecturers, environmental consultants, and GIS specialists covering careers in geography, climate change, and sustainable urban design.